Onit Microfinance Bank

 Options:

-1. Full KYC = regulatory compliant but 27 steps to full completion - high drop off.
+1. Full KYC = regulatory compliant but 27 steps to full completion meant high drop-off rates, killing activation metrics

 3. Tiered KYC = Balanced approach with more techincal complexity*